Global Marijuana March: Denmark

 In Copenhagen the Marijuana march has been an annual tradition for more than 15 years.
 The march takes places on the first Saturday of may and departs from The Freetown Christiania, walks through central Copenhagen and ends at the city hall square.
 Klaus Trier Tuxen from Danish the Hampepartiet has had a prominent role in organizing the event in recent years.

-Cannabis smoking is illegal in Denmark, but during the march the police does not enforce this regulation and smoking is de facto allowed during the demonstration.
+Cannabis smoking is illegal in Denmark, but during the march the police do not enforce this regulation and smoking is de facto allowed during the demonstration.

 United States

 Los Angeles Million Marijuana March 2011

 As of 2011, the Moorish Science Temple of America has been doing the Los Angeles Million Marijuana March for 13 years at Leimert park in Los Angeles, California.
 The 2-day 2011 celebration marks the first time bands have filled the 2 days.
 Leimert Park is a famed free speech arena, which has also held Black Panther rallies and more since its inception.
 Acclaimed rap artist Ditch headlined both days, and was in charge of band booking and advertising.
 The event went off well with over 2,000 people attending over the 2 days.
 Ditch was honored for being able to bring unity to that area among so many different races and types of people.
 Ditch also honored jailed freedom fighter Eddy Lepp at the event.
 Eddy then called in live to the audience from Federal prison in which he is serving 10 years for cultivation of marijuana.
 Eddy's wife Linda Lepp was on hand to receive the award.
 This marks the third time so far that Eddy Lepp has spoken to a live concert audience from prison.
 Rapper RBX also performed at the Los Angeles march marking the first time in years he has performed in South Central Los Angeles.